Do You Let Dandelions Grow in Your Garden?

 As a kid, my sister and I were paid to dig up dandelion roots from the front yard.
 We really didn’t like that job and we never saved the roots, my parents would not even have considered such a thing.
 Anyone who has tried to dig up a root from the lawn knows how hard it is.
 Our favorite tool for accomplishing this task was a long screwdriver.

 There are many herbal preparations that you can make with dandelion root.
-Here are three of my favorite.
+Here are three of my favorites.

 Recipe for Cooling Liver Tincture: